blacklightpy/vaultofknowledge/Economics 2.md

 #rough
 The society that prospers in art will prosper.

-A friend of all is a friend of none (Indian Idol worship analogy)
+A friend of all is a friend of none (Indian Idol worship analogy - they don't do idolatry)